 In fact, many of us have paid the price as we have aged.
 Freckles, sun-damaged skin, and worst of all, twice a year dermatologist appointments to get spots removed and checked for cancer are the effects of this lifestyle.

 Sun Protection Priorities Change When You Have Kids

-When I had Jock, I vowed to myself that this kid would be covered in sunscreen until he turned 18.
-First off, I chose 18 because I read that most skin cancer is contracted from a sunburn that you receive between 0 and 18.
-Source Secondly, he needs to be making wise decisions on his own by or BEFORE then.
+When I had Jock, I vowed to myself that I would cover this kid in sunscreen until he turned 18.
+First off, I chose 18 because I read that most skin cancer occurs from a sunburn that you receive between 0 and 18.
+Source Second, he needs to be making wise decisions on his own by or BEFORE then.

 The first time I went to buy sunscreen for Jock I was ordering online.
 There were sunscreen products from $3.00-$50, and this was all new to me.
-I didn’t even know where to start, so I began to research sunscreen to find out what I needed to use.
+I didn’t even know where to start, so I researched sunscreen to find out what I needed to use.

-Spring weather has sprung, and the time has come to replenish our sunscreen collection.
-I want to share the highlights of my research, so you make informed decisions on your purchases.
+Spring weather has sprung, and it’s time to replenish our sunscreen collection.
+I want to share the highlights of my research, so that you make informed decisions on your purchases.
 The information I included was information that I found repetitively.